tarantool/doc/doc/reference/reference_lua/net_box.rst

     .. _net_box-stream_begin:

-    .. method:: begin
+    .. method:: begin()

-        This method have options to begin a transaction.
+        Execute the begin of a transaction.

         **Example:**

         .. code-block:: lua

            stream:begin()

     .. _net_box-stream_commit:

-    .. method:: commit
+    .. method:: commit()

-        This method have options to commit a transaction.
+        Execute the commit of a transaction.

         **Example:**